TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 }
 ```

 This is because LLMs have something traditional implementations don't: they "understand" context and language.
-It "recognises" *Michael Scott* resembles a name, and the phrase *My name is* indicates the following text is a name.
+It "recognises" `Michael Scott` resembles a name, and the phrase `My name is` indicates the following text is a name.

 {% image "assets/same-picture.jpg", "jw-60", "Corporate needs you to find the differences between Trump and Musk.
 GPT: ..." %}

 {% alert "success" %}
-The key idea behind the Output-Invariance Testing is to take a base (HTTP) request, then **change a field slightly but aim to keep the LLM response— the output— invariant (unchanged)**.
+The key idea behind Output-Invariant Testing is to take a base (HTTP) request, then **change a field slightly but aim to keep the LLM response— the output— invariant (unchanged)**.
 {% endalert %}

 To reiterate, we have two requests/responses involved: